The History of TIBS

 Texas Independent Baptist Seminary & Schools was founded as Texas Baptist College in 1982.
 The seminary was established as an institution to train men and ladies to become servants of God in local New Testament churches around the world.

 The first classes were held upstairs in the main church building, and dormitory housing was limited.
-Property was eventually acquired adjacent to the church campus where an existing building was remodeled to a one-story ladies dormitory.
-Programs of study were expanded to include Theology, Education, Music, and Secretarial studies as well as masters courses.
+The property was eventually acquired adjacent to the church campus, where an existing building was remodeled into a one-story ladies' dormitory.
+Programs of study were expanded to include Theology, Education, Music, and Secretarial studies, as well as master's courses.